-Common Warm-Season Grasses Found On Jonesboro Lawns
+Common Warm-Season Grasses Found in Jonesboro, GA

 Bermudagrass is one of the most popular grasses found in the southern U.S. and the Jonesboro area.
 Due to its high tolerance for high traffic, it’s often used here on golf courses and sports fields.
-It’s well adapted to intense heat, our hot summers, it grows quickly and recovers well in times of drought.
+It’s well adapted to intense heat and our hot summers, it grows quickly and recovers well in times of drought.
 Its downfalls?
-It can grow so fast it will often encroach on your flower beds, and it doesn’t do well in shaded areas.
+It can grow so fast that it will often encroach on your flower beds, and it doesn’t do well in shaded areas.
 If you choose bermudagrass for your lawn, make sure you lay another type of grass on the shaded areas of your property.

 Another common grass type used in the south is St. Augustine.
-Unlike bermudagrass, it is shade tolerant, has a distinct coarse texture and dark green color.
+Unlike bermudagrass, it is shade tolerant and has a distinct coarse texture and dark green color.
 It doesn’t require a lot of maintenance and isn’t affected by most pests.
 However, it doesn’t fare well in high traffic, and its grass blades become flattened and compacted easily.
 If your lawn is not used for many activities, St. Augustine may be the perfect grass for you.

 This type of warm-season grass is perfect for someone who doesn’t want to or has the time to care for their lawn.
 Known as the “lazy man’s grass,” centipede requires very little maintenance and has light to medium leaves with a coarse texture.
 It is tolerant of our Jonesboro heat and grows fine in the sun or shade.
-On the downside, it doesn’t do well in high traffic areas, and it’s a slow-growing grass and mostly prefers acidic soil.
+On the downside, it doesn’t do well in high-traffic areas, and it’s a slow-growing grass and mostly prefers acidic soil.

 Zoysia is an excellent grass for our region because it thrives in warm, sunny weather, but it can tolerate dips in temperatures when they occur.
 It is drought-resistant and creates a dense, carpet-like grass that establishes quickly.
 It thrives in direct sunlight but can grow well in partial shade.
 It’s not a fan of heavy foot traffic and can overtake your flower beds if not mowed regularly.

-Common Cool Season Grasses in Jonesboro, Georgia
+Common Cool Season Grasses in Jonesboro, GA

 Because Georgia falls within the transition zone, many lawns also contain cool-season grasses or a mixture of both.
 This can be helpful because when the temperatures get cooler, and the warm-season grasses go dormant, the cool-season grasses will perk up.
 Consequently, you’ll enjoy a green lawn all year round.
 Two of the most common types of cool-season grasses utilized here in Georgia are fescue and Kentucky bluegrass.